fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 From here you can use FontForge in the usual way, but with the advantage of being able to effectively capture and report any issues that FontForge may have.

 One major difference that running FontForge inside gdb makes is how a crash is made apparent.
-Without gdb, when FontForge crashes it will disappear from your screen.
-When you are running FontForge inside gdb however, a crashed FontForge will remain open along with its windows and user interface.
+Without gdb, when FontForge crashes, it will disappear from your screen.
+When you are running FontForge inside gdb, however, a crashed FontForge will remain open along with its windows and user interface.

 If you find that your interface is unresponsive, switch back to the terminal where you ran gdb and you might see something like `SIGSEGV` in the text followed by the `(gdb)` prompt.
 If you see the `(gdb)` prompt then FontForge is no longer executing.